ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When using the original workflow defined in {{RFC9200}}, there are two typical cases concerning the upload of the access token to the RS from C.

-* The first case considers the upload of the first access token in a token series.
+* The first case consists in the upload of the first access token in a token series.
 While details depend on the specific profile of ACE used, such an access token is typically uploaded through an unprotected POST request to the authz-info endpoint.

-* The second case considers the upload of an access token that is not the first in its token series, i.e., the AS has issued the access token for dynamically updating the access rights of C. The intent is also for C and the RS to preserve the same secure communication association that they currently share and that is associated with the token series in question.
+* The second case consists in the upload of an access token that is not the first in its token series, i.e., the AS has issued the access token for dynamically updating the access rights of C.

+  The intent is also for C and the RS to preserve the same secure communication association that they currently share and that is associated with the token series in question.

   Such an access token is uploaded through a POST request to the authz-info endpoint, which is protected by means of the secure communication association that is shared between C and the RS.
 If the new access token is accepted by the RS, the new access token supersedes the one currently stored for the token series in question, and it becomes associated with the corresponding secure communication association that is shared between C and the RS.